LandonMMoore/windsurf-learning-journey/projects/EDS/requirements/COMPREHENSIVE-EDS-REQUIREMENTS-GENERALIZED.md

 **I want to** create a new PAR for an existing project
 **So that** I can initiate the budget reallocation or project modification process

-**Note**: PM and Engineer roles are interchangeable in DDOT - both are part of RAD team
+**Context**: PM and Engineer roles are functionally equivalent in DDOT organizational structure - both operate under RAD team umbrella

 **Acceptance Criteria:**
 - Select project from DIFS-synced project list
-- Choose PAR type (Federal, Local Capital, FMIS)
+- Choose PAR type (Federal, Local Capital)
 - Auto-populate project details from DIFS cache
 - Save PAR in draft status
 - Validate required fields before submission